karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	  User.find_user('leto', 'ghanima').should == user
 	end

 In real life you'd use a mocking framework to take care of this and provide a cleaner syntax and more powerful features.
-But, putting aside some of the magic, we can see that our methods `define_method`, at runtime, to implement behavior that our test can use.
-To really start understanding this, we need to cover metaclasses.
+But, putting aside some of the magic, we can see that our two methods redefine the `:first` and `password_match` methods at runtime so that they implement a behavior that our test can use.
+To really start understanding this, we need to cover singleton classes.

 #### Singleton and Metaclasses ####

 In C#, Java and most static languages a class can safely be thought of as a rigid template.
 You define fields and methods and compile your code using classes as an immutable contract.
 Classes serve a very useful purpose as a design-time tool.
 The problem with classes, by no fault of their own, is that most programmers think classes and object-oriented programming are one and the same.
 They aren't.
 Object orientated programming is, as the name implies, about the living objects of your running code.
 In a static language this means instances.
 Since instances are tightly bound to the template defined by their respective class, it's easy to see why developers mix the two concepts.

-Look beyond static languages though and you'll see a different story: not only is there no law that says  classes cannot themselves be living things, but object oriented programming can happily exists without classes.
+Look beyond static languages though and you'll see a different story: not only is there no law that says  classes cannot themselves be living things, but object oriented programming can happily exist without classes.
 The best example that you're probably already familiar would be from JavaScript.
 Behold, OOP without classes:

 	var leto = {
 		fullName: 'Leto Atreides II',